 Certain production processes are outsourced to subcontractors.
 Terms and arrangements agreed with the subcontractors and the business practice of subcontractors are different.
-The Group has followed the guidance on principal versus agent considerations set out in HKFRS 15 Revenue from contracts with customers ("HKFRS 15") to determine the appropriate accounting treatment for the transactions entered into with subcontractors which is based on an evaluation of the terms and arrangements agreed with subcontractors, and the business practice of subcontractor so as to assess whether the nature of the promise is a performance obligation to provide the specified goods or services itself (i.e. the subcontractors are agent).
-The assessment requires significant judgement by the management.
+The Group has followed the guidance of principal versus agent considerations set out in HKFRS 15 Revenue from contracts with customers ("HKFRS 15") to determine the appropriate accounting treatment for the transactions entered into with subcontractors which is based on an evaluation of the terms and arrangements agreed with subcontractors, and the business practice of subcontractor so as to assess whether the nature of the promise is a performance obligation to provide the specified goods or services itself (i.e. the subcontractors are principal) or to arrange for those goods or services to be provided by the other party (i.e. the subcontractors are agent).
+The assessment requires significant judgment by the management.